shadowezz/Productiv/docs/DeveloperGuide.md

 1. Deliverables, meetings and contacts are saved automatically to ./data/.

-   On normal usage, 3 JSON files are created / saved - `deliverablebook.json`, `meetingbook.json` and `contactbook.json`.
+   On normal usage, data is saved to 3 JSON files - `deliverablebook.json`, `meetingbook.json` and `contactbook.json`.
-   All 3 files contain information stored by the user from their respective modes.
+   All 3 files contain information stored by the user from the respective modes.

-   On first starting the program, a file is only created if the user inputs a command specific to that mode, i.e. not the General commands.

    1. Prerequisites: Very first time using the application.
 Delete all files under ./data/ if not the first time using the application.

    1. Test case: Start and close the app immediately.<br>
       Expected: The 3 JSON files are not created.

    1. Test case: Start the app.
 Switch to deliverable mode.
-Add a deliverable.
+Enter `list`.
 Close the app.<br>
       Expected: Of the 3 JSON files, only `deliverablebook.json` created.

-1. Dealing with missing/corrupted data files
+1. Dealing with missing or corrupted data files

    1. Test case: Delete `deliverablebook.json` file.
 Start the app.
 Switch to deliverable mode.
 Enter `list`.
 Close the app.<br>
       Expected: `deliverablebook.json` should re-initialise a list of sample deliverables.